ajay-gandhi/alfred/README.md

 3. `[perform.js]` The data files persisted earlier are read to input the order on Seamless
 4. `[util/slack.js]` A message is sent to Slack containing links to confirmations of orders

+*Other asynchronous events:*
-Another asynchronous event is the changing of daily passwords.
-This is to protect the confirmation PDFs, which can contain sensitive information.
+* Daily passwords: This is to protect the confirmation PDFs, which can contain sensitive information.
 A cronjob runs `util/generate_pw.js` every morning, and basic HTTP auth with the new password is required using `koa_confirmation_middleware.js`.
 The new password is sent to Slack when the orders are put in.
+* Weekly scraping: Every week, menus are scraped from Seamless.

 ## Getting started